304 12th Ave Rd

 Idaho Crush Volleyball Club, Inc. ("Idaho Crush") is premised on the belief that volleyball players are made not born.
 We focus on practice even more so than on competition.
 We believe in learning fundamentals and skills and then developing consistency through high volume and high intensity repetition.
 Volleyball is a challenging sport for young players.
 It takes hours of practice to develop the skill level needed to compete at the highest levels.
 If you are looking for a club that teaches correct fundamentals, demands maximum effort, and that will challenge you to be the best player that you can be then Idaho Crush is for you.

 At Idaho Crush we believe that we can compete with the best clubs in the United States and that our athletes are as good as the best volleyball players in the country.
-Despite being a relatively new club, Idaho Crush has been recognized by US Club Rankings and Prepvolleyball.com as a regional power and our athletes (see commitment list above), are being recruited by some of hte top volleyball programs in the nation.
+Despite being a relatively new club, Idaho Crush has been recognized by US Club Rankings and Prepvolleyball.com as a regional power and our athletes (see commitment and alumni list), are being recruited by some of the top volleyball programs in the nation.
 Our top teams compete at the highest levels of club volleyball.
-We encourage you to review our record--we will tell you exactly how we place at regional and national tournaments.
+We encourage you to review our record--we want you to know exactly how we place at regional and national tournaments.
 If you aspire to play at the highest levels of club volleyball and to be tested against the very best in the sport, then Idaho Crush is for you.

 We encourage you to see our Pride tab to review the accomplishments of our teams.
 We appreciate all the hard work and sacrifice of the girls, their families and the coaches.
 We celebrate their successes and dedication.
 The pictures and wins highlighted throughout the website tell only half the story.
 As stated, our focus is on practice and skill development.
 The real Idaho Crush story is what happens each day in practice, in our individual skill development and conditioning workouts.
 If you are interested in seeing why our teams our successful, come to our practices and/or individual workouts--they are intense.
 We want you to watch our coaches teach and watch our athletes develop skill and attributes through rigourous, high volume and high intensity work.
 If you are interested in playing for a club with players and coaches that give maximum effort and that play hard on every ball, regardless of practice or competition, then Idaho Crush is for you.
 Go CRUSH!!!!